technophilist/Arcus/README.md

     <a href="https://www.repostatus.org/#active"><img src="https://www.repostatus.org/badges/latest/active.svg" alt="Project Status: Active – The project has reached a stable, usable state and is being actively developed." /></a>
 </p>

 Arcus is a simple weather app built completely with Jetpack Compose.
 Under the hood, it uses the [Open-Meteo Weather API](https://open-meteo.com) to fetch the data.
-It also uses the [OpenAI API](https://openai.com/blog/openai-api) to display a short whimsical summary of the current weather of a particular location.
+It also uses either the [OpenAI API](https://openai.com/blog/openai-api) or [Google's Gemini client SDK](https://ai.google.dev) to display a short whimsical summary of the current weather of a particular location.
 This app uses the Material 3 design system and also supports dynamic colors on supported devices.

 ## Table of contents
 1. [Demo](#demo)